oat-sa/taohub-articles/forge/documentation-for-core-components/items-migration.md

 2. You have some items files that you would like to convert but independently of a TAO installation.
 3. You have some items files that you would like to insert in a recent TAO distribution.

-Regarding the scenario that match the best to your needs, you will run the script with a specific combination of arguments.\
+Regarding the scenario that match the best to your needs, you will run the script with a specific combination of arguments.<br/>

 For example, for the second scenario, we will use the *input*, *output* and *pack* arguments.
 The command will look like this:

     php migrateLegacy.php --input=path/to/myQCM.xml --output=path/to/newitem/folder/ --pack=true